California disability benefit programs.

 California offers some programs that focus on the specific needs of disabled residents.
 These will be in addition to all of the other local, state, and federal resources that are available.
-Examples of what may be provided by the Department of Developmental Services to individuals or families facing a disability include additional housing support, transportation, in home services and care, and much more.
+Examples of what may be provided by the Department of Developmental Services as well as local non-profits listed below to individuals or families facing a disability include additional housing support, transportation, in home services and care, emergency financial help and much more.

 Supported Living Services is government administered service for qualified adults with developmental disabilities.
 This is a service that is offered for people that choose to live in homes that they either rent or own.